NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/ClubfootCasts/README.md

 - Pooneh Roshanitabrizi, Children's National
 - Steve Pieper, Isomics, Inc.
 - Kevin Cleary, Children's National
+- Anuradha Dayal, Children's National

 # Project Description

-About 1 in every 1000-2000 babies are born with what's called clubfoot, the most common skeletal deformity in children.
+About 1-2 in every 1000 babies are born with what's called clubfoot, the most common skeletal deformity in children.

 Clubfoot is well treated using a plaster casting method developed in the 1960s, but there is a potential to use 3D scanning and printing techniques to make the process more efficient and cost-effective.
 Also easier activities of